arahjou/Circadian_Biology_Metrics/README.md

 CRI is a useful tool for assessing circadian rhythm health and identifying individuals who may be at risk for circadian rhythm disorders.
 It can also be used to track the effectiveness of interventions aimed at improving circadian rhythmicity.

 ### SRI
+A measure of the regularity of social rhythms, which can influence circadian rhythms and overall health.

 ### Cosinor

 ### Relative Amplitude - RA
+A measure of the difference between the most and least active periods, indicating the robustness of the circadian rhythm.